Approval and Maintenance of Higher Education Courses Procedure

 Post-nominal The award abbreviation displayed after a person’s name to indicate their educational qualifications.

-The Schedule 5.1 The Schedule 5.1 lists all sealed awards which can be awarded by the University.
-The Schedule is maintained by the Manager, Registrar Services and includes all qualifications/courses included on the Scope
+Register of award courses The Higher Education Current Award Courses register lists all sealed awards which can be awarded by the University.
+The register is maintained by the Senior Manager, Registrar Services.

 Specialisation – Badge Specific An appropriate qualifier to the preceding generic term.
 It is an optional appellation to a broad area of study, which may indicate a specific area of expertise.
 Such expertise is most likely attained when 50% of the units, which make up the award, are based in this discipline.
-Guidelines for appropriate badge specific terms are given in the style section of this document.
+Guidelines for appropriate badge specific terms are given in sections 12-13 of this document.

-With Distinction When academic performance is of a very high standard throughout a specified three or four year Bachelor's degrees at AQF7 level, a degree 'with Distinction' (not bracketed) may be granted.
+With Distinction When academic performance is of a very high standard throughout a specified three- or four-year Bachelor degree at AQF7 level, a degree 'with Distinction' (not bracketed) may be granted.
 A grade point average of 6.5 or greater is required.

 As part of the planning process, it is important to factor in the deadlines below before proposing/changing courses and units.